subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The idea of modeling the brain using energy functions leads to a simplification that is comparable to that achieved by replacing Newtonian mechanics with statistical mechanics when analyzing a system with a large number of interacting particles.
 In both diffusion EBMs and statistical mechanics the equilibrium behavior of the system can be obtained from the energy function without worrying about the behavior of each individual node.
 In the cae of the brain the minimum energy states corresponds to perception (for vision) or thoughts (for langauge).
 Hence generative AI systems are imitating the energy function of the brain, not its micro connection architecture.
-But the fact that they work so well shows that a model at the level of energy functions is sufficient to create an artificial brain.
+But the fact that they work so well shows that a model at the level of energy functions is sufficient to create an artificial brain and powerful training algorithms such as backprop.

 You may be wondering whether the problam of estimating the billions of parameters of the energy function is any simpler than the problem of figuring out the brain's connectome.
 This does look like a formidable problem, but one that has been solved in the past twenty years with the advances in deep learning systems.
 By using deep learning, we can estimate the parameters of the energy function by using the brain's output in the form of images and text.

 The theories of neuroscience that I am going to discuss are based on the fundamental idea that in order to survive, living creatures need to create a model for their environment within themselves.
 Consider the simplest kind of life, such as a uni-cellular creatures such as bacteria.
 Their insides are cordoned off from the environment by means of a cell wall (in neuroscience this is referred to as a Markov Blanket) .
-However in order to survive they need information about the outside world so that they can feed themselves for example, and this is obtained by means of sensors on their cell walls.
+However in order to survive they need information about the outside world so that they can feed themselves, and this is obtained by means of sensors on their cell walls.
 The information from these sensors gets converted into a chemical model that the creature uses to move around and get closer to food sources, and this serves as a simple example of a environment model.

 Higher animals such as ourselves face the same problem since our brain is enclosed in the darkness of our skulls and need to figure out what is happening in the external world.
-It does this by building a model for the world with the help of signals that are coming in through the sensory organs, it is the output of this model that we see when we open our eyes, i.e., the image that we see is internally generated by the brain.
-The model is connected to the actual world out there, but is unique to each creature and been designed to help it survive in the world.
-Different creatures have their own models, and in general the sophistication increases with larger brain sizes.
+It does this by building a model for the world with the help of signals that are coming in through the sensory organs, and it is the output of this model that we see when we open our eyes, i.e., the image that we see is not something that exists 'out there', but is internally generated by the brain.
+The model is unique to each creature and is designed to help it survive in the world.
+In general the sophistication of the model increases with larger brain sizes.

 Hence our brains are making a best guess of what the external world looks like by using the sparse signals coming in from the sense organs and they use that information to generate the world that we see.
-There are several theories of how this works, and we will consider a couple of them:
+There are several theories of how this works, and the one we will consider in this article is called Predictive Processing:

-- Predictive Processing: This is a qualitative framework of how the brain works and its main proposal is that the brain's model is predictive.
+This is a qualitative framework of how the brain works and its main proposal is that the brain's model is predictive.
 Hence the brain is not just modeling the state of the world as it exists at any instant, but does prediction, i.e., it forecasts what the world might look like in the future.
 How far into the future the prediction is done depends on the animal in question, humans excel at this and can do long term prediction, while most other animals can predict at most a few steps into the future.

-- Active Inference: This is closely related to the Predictive Processing framework and also proposes that our perceptions are internally generated by the brain in response to signals coming in from outside.
+Within the Predictive Processing framework, models can be built with or without the use of internal states in the brain, also called hidden or belief states, and we will consider both types.
+The most prominent of the models incorporating hidden states is called the Active Inference framework.
-However unlike Predictive Processing, Active Inference models the internal states in the brain that are doing the generation, and it does so by using a mathematical framework based on Bayes Rule, and the principle of minimization of variational free energy.
+Active Inference models the internal states in the brain by using a mathematical framework based on Bayes Rule, and the principle of minimization of variational free energy.
 This framework splits up the process of perception into three parts, namely inference of the internal state based on information coming from the senses, followed by prediction of the next state and then finally generation of the next state.
-Inference results in a latent state representation that the brain uses internally for prediction as well as for storing information.
+Inference results in a latent state representation that the brain uses internally for making the next prediction.

-The basic difference between these models is Predictive Procesing does not attempt to model the brain's internal states.
-However prediction is an important aspect of both these models and both Active Inference and Predictive Processing put it at the heart of their theory, by connecting predictions not just to perception, but also to action.
+The Predictive Processing framework connects predictions not just to perception, but also to action.
 Broadly speaking, action is defined as the way in which living creatures are able to change their environment in order to facilitate goals.
-These theories propose that brains predict the perceptual consequence of an action internally, and then the muscles carry out the action to make the prediction come true.
+This theory proposes that brains predict the perceptual consequence of an action internally, and then the muscles carry out the action to make the prediction come true.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat112.png)

-Figure 1: Equivalent models for sensory perception generation in the brain
+Figure 1: Equivalent models for sensory perception in the brain

 Part (a) of figure 1 shows a model for perception, using the three operations of inference, prediction and generation.
 I will show that all of these three modules can be modeled using the principle of energy minimization.
 Input sensory data is converted into a latent space representation using the inference module, and this is converted into a system state by combining it with the previous state.
 The prediction module then does its job using this representation.
 Finally the generation module converts the latent space representation back into pixel space.